-- i.
-Have full, free, and unrestricted access to all functions, records, property, and personnel pertinent to carrying out any engagement, subject to accountability for confidentiality and safeguarding of records and information: - Allocate resources, set frequencies, select subjects, determine ii. scopes of work, apply techniques required to accomplish audit objectives, and issue reports; and - iii.
-Obtain assistance from the necessary personnel of Nuvance Health, as well as other specialized services from within or outside Nuvance Health, in order to complete the engagement.
+- Allocate resources, set frequencies, select subjects, determine scopes of work, apply techniques, and issue communications to accomplish the function's objectives. - Obtain assistance from the necessary personnel of Nuvance Health and other specialized services from within or outside Nuvance Health to complete internal audit services.